deepstreamIO/ds-demo-spaceshooter/README.md

 Let's keep things simple: We'll use [Pixi.js](http://www.pixijs.com/) for rendering and [deepstream.io](https://deepstream.io/)  as a multiplayer server.

 ![PIXI JS](./tutorial-images/pixijs.png)

 **Pixi.JS** is a 2D rendering library for browsers.
 It uses WebGL and leaves the heavy lifting to the GPU if possible, but falls back to canvas if not.
 Pixi is just that: a rendering library, giving you all the Stage, Sprite and Container objects you'd expect, but no game logic constructs - those are our job.

 ![Deepstream.io](./tutorial-images/deepstreamio.png)

 **deepstream.io** is a new type of server for realtime connectivity.
 It handles all sorts of persistent connections, e.g. TCP or Websocket for browsers and provides high level concepts like data-sync, pub-sub and request-response.
 But most importantly for this tutorial: It's superfast.

 ### 60 FPS
-We want this valvety smooth 60 FPS framerate - and we want our controls to play along.
+We want this velvety smooth 60 FPS framerate - and we want our controls to play along.
 This means that every touch on the gamepad needs to be translated into an action on the screen in less than 16.6 milliseconds (one frame) - something pixi and deepstream are perfectly capable of.

 But there's also network latency!
 Information needs time to travel - for optic fibre about 67ms for 10.000km, not counting switches, routers and other network hops that further slow it down.
-That means that if you're running your server in the US and play in europe, your game won't feel particularly responsive.
+That means that if you're running your server in the US and play in Europe, your game won't feel particularly responsive.

 ## About this tutorial
-This tutorial will take you trough the high level concepts and all the tricky bits of the implementation - for brevities sake it skips a lot of project setup, css / styling and most of the more common aspects.
+This tutorial will take you through the high level concepts and all the tricky bits of the implementation - for brevities sake it skips a lot of project setup, css / styling and most of the more common aspects.
 To get an impression of how everything fits together, quickly head over to the [Github Repository](https://github.com/deepstreamIO/ds-demo-spaceshooter) - don't worry, I'll wait.

 ### Latest browsers only
 This tutorial makes liberal use of new browser features like WebGL and ES6 syntax.
 It works well in all latest browsers (tested in Chrome 51, FF 47 & Edge 25), but won't be much fun in your good old IE 8.